 This post is Part 1, and includes my notes from her talk and handouts, plus insights of my own.
-You can find Part 2 here.
+Use this link to read Part 2, Answers to Seven Tough Questions on Fibromyalgia Pain.

 About Dr. Ginevra Liptan